Diversification in Decline

 The S&P 500 was once a gateway to broad exposure across the U.S. economy: banks, energy, manufacturing, and consumer goods.
 It served as a built-in diversification tool, helping balance risk across sectors.
 However, what was once broad-based beta is increasingly tethered to a narrow group of mega-cap growth stocks.

-In January 2025, the top 10 companies accounted for 38% of the index, and by July 2025, that exposure remained elevated at 37.3%.¹ For comparison, the top 10 exposure was closer to 17.8% in 2015, and even at the peak of the dot-com bubble, it topped out around 27%.²
+Entering 2025, the S&P 500 had shifted notably, with its top 10 companies accounting for 38% of the index.
+By July 2025, that exposure remained elevated at 37.3%.¹ For comparison, the top 10 exposure was closer to 17.8% in 2015, and even at the peak of the dot-com bubble, it topped out around 27%.²

 The Illusion of Diversification